 I have always been especially drawn to video game music, especially the soundtracks of RPGs.
-The right soundtrack can add so many layers of immersion to a video game, so it’s important to talk about the kind of contribution the soundtrack is making and whether the music in a game makes or breaks that immersion.
+The right soundtrack can add multiple layers of immersion and depth to a video game, so it’s important to talk about the kind of contribution the soundtrack is making and whether the music in make or breaks that immersion.

 N is for Notable Features

-Just about every RPG I can think of has that one thing in it that makes it stand out.
-It can be the art style, the character animation the writing, or any number of features that are unique to that particular game, but it is always recognizable and worth mentioning.
+Just about every RPG I can think of has that something in it that makes it stand out from its peers.
+Whether it’s the art style, the character animation or any number of features that are unique to that particular game, it is always recognizable and worth mentioning.

 T is for the Talking Parts

 I call this ‘The Talking Parts’ because simply caling it dialogue would be an oversimplification.
 I want to encompass not just words, but also tone of voice body language and facial expressions which have grown and evolved in RPGs.The way that dialogue is exchanged changes depending on which type of game you’re in.
-Earlier games had single text boxes, then graduated to multiple text boxes, then we got voice acting added, then we got fully voiced cut scenes, and now we are living in an all-of-the-above generation where we can see any manner of interactions between characters.
+Earlier RPGs had text boxes, then we got voice acting added, then we got fully voiced cut scenes, and now we are living in an all-of-the-above generation where we can see any manner of interactions between characters.

 Z is for Z…We’ve Reached The End…Anything Else?

-Z is for anything else that doesn’t quite fit into any of the other categories.
+The final paragraph is for anything else that doesn’t quite fit into any of the other categories.
 It is the extra slot for something that would be worth mentioning that would not fit neatly into the other categories.
 I usually use it to talk about something related to the creation or behind-the-scenes working of the games.

 Thank you for taking the time to visit the site.
 I hope you enjoy it!